 On occasion, deals will be financed using all equity.
 However, most deals will utilize some combination of common equity and senior debt.
 This is the most common capital stack composition in the commercial real estate industry.

-The ratio of common equity to senior debt will depend on the nature of the deal, including the sponsor’s approach to leverage and risk tolerance (using more leverage is generally considered to be riskier than using less).
+The ratio of common equity to senior debt will depend on the nature of the deal.
+This including the sponsor’s approach to leverage and risk tolerance (using more leverage is generally considered to be riskier than using less).

 To what extent the mezz or pref replaced the senior debt or common equity will depend on the risk appetites of the other capital partners involved in the deal.